The mgmt translator for puppet catalogs was truly created from the bottom

 Note that this example uses a

-yet, so the simple graph would have been fairly empty, and the new one would be allnoop
+fileresource rather than anotify.
+The reason is simple: There is no translation fornotifyyet, so the simple graph would have been fairly empty, and the new one would be allnoopvertices.

 I actually entertained the thought of filtering some of these default classes and the stage, but this would require